utkarshayachit/AzureBatch-Secured/AzFinSim-README.md

   **Search**, search of Batch Explorer and launch the app again that way (don't use the desktop icon).
 - Login to Azure using your credentials.
-- The backaccount of interest is named `badev<prefix>01`.
-Select that and then you can inspect the pools etc.
+- The batch account of interest is named `badev<prefix>01`.
+Select that and then you can inspect the pools etc. by  clicking on corresponding icons on the vertical-left toolbar.

 ## Executing the use-case